 This type of training for you or your child is a large investment.
 This comes not only in the form of your money, but also your time.
 So, is it all worth it in the end?
 Is Taekwondo worth the money?

 Taekwondo is worth the money if unrealistic expectations of outcomes are not held.
 Taekwondo is a sport kicking based style that is great for kids, teens, and even whole families for sport, art, and basic self defense.
-Taekwondo can be a waste of time and money if other goals or imposed upon it.
+Taekwondo can be a waste of time and money if other goals are imposed upon it.

 Taekwondo can even be used as an effective component in other martial sports like MMA, Kali, and kickboxing.
 Its focus is more narrow than some styles so in reality, other systems should be studied to compliment it at least in the future.

 Personally have have several black belts in Taekwondo, Hapkido, and Tang Soo Do.
 These similar styles all base their striking on a very upright stance with high fast kicks.
 In my many international competitions I used many techniques from many styles.
 Two KO’s that I scored came specifically from a TKD style of kick that I perfected for my strategy.